TubercularOx/darkhaunter/occultism.md

 Goblins, hobgoblins, and bugbears all exist in folklore, and Knowledge (Occult) explicitly covers ancient mysteries, magical traditions, and cryptozoology.
 If Rich followed the same approach here—slotting in a *Dungeons & Dragons* equivalent under a *Call of Cthulhu* label—then it makes sense that the Monster in the Dark would recognize goblins in this context.

+### The Evil Sorcerer

+Between [Comic 13](https://www.giantitp.com/comics/oots0013.html) and [Comic 191](https://www.giantitp.com/comics/oots0191.html), Xykon went from being an undead mage to a mighty lich sorcerer.
+This shift doesn’t relate to Knowledge (Occult) directly, but it reinforces the same pattern seen throughout this discussion.&#x20;

+In Call of Cthulhu, Hunting Horrors serve evil sorcerers, a term with vastly different connotations in that system.
+Rather than adapting the meaning, Rich appears to have taken the Call of Cthulhu label and applied it to a Dungeons & Dragons concept, treating the two as interchangeable.
+This makes it easier for readers to recognize the connection between the two settings without needing prior knowledge of either.